 He gained his LLB (Hon) at University of Auckland.
 This was followed by his LLM from University of Toronto and his PhD in International Law from Cambridge University.

-He served as a Major in 3rd Auckland (Countess of Ranfurly's Own) and Northland Regiment Royal New Zealand Territorial Army, specialising in military intelligence and infantry.
+He served as a Captain in 3rd Auckland (Countess of Ranfurly's Own) and Northland Regiment Royal New Zealand Territorial Army, specialising in military intelligence and infantry.

 Before entering politics, he practised law in the firm John Collinge, Solicitor, specialising in commercial litigation and general commercial law before lecturing in commercial law at the University of Auckland.